GardenGroupUO/Organisms/Documentation/source/make_energy_vs_similarity_results_documentation.rst

 * **make_epoch_plots** (*bool*): This plots the genetic algorithm over generations, as well as making plots over generations that are divided into era between epoches.
 Default = ``False``.
 * **get_animations** (*bool*): This will make a movie file of your energy vs similarity plots as they were made over generations if you set this to ``True``.
 The offspring are included in this video.
 If you dont want these videos, set this to ``False``.
 Default = ``False``.
 * **get_animations_do_not_include_offspring** (*bool*): This will make a movie file of your energy vs similarity plots as they were made over generations if you set this to ``True``.
 The offspring are not included in this video.
 If you dont want these videos, set this to ``False``.
 Default = ``False``.
+* **energy_units** (*str.*): This variable allows you to give a custom unit for the energy the energy of your clusters are recorded in a units that is not eV.
+For example, if you are perfomring these plots on Lennard-Jones clusters, you may want to set this value to ``'LJ energy units'``.
+Default: ``'eV'``
 * **make_svg_files**  (*bool*): If this is set to ``True``, this program will make svg files of plots that are created.
 These svg files allow the plots to be customised using programs like inkscape.
 If this is set to ``False``, svg files of plots will not be created.
 Note that png files of plots are always created by this progrom no matter what you choose this setting to be.
 Default = ``False``.

 You can also set the animation variables in the ``plotting_settings`` dictionary.
 You only need to set either **gps** or **max_time** in this dictionary.